fredrik9000/Firmadetaljer_Android/README.md

 - Option for clearing search history (meaning the persisted companies will be deleted)
 - Dark mode, which can also be toggled from within the app

+#### Potential improvements:

+- Show location for a given firm on a map.
+- Add a menu item for filtering search by zip code or company size.
+Active filters could be added above the search result.
+- The maximum number of companies returned by the API is 100.
+Add pagination behaviour so that more data is retrieved as the user scrolls.
+- (Adaptive) launcher icons.

 ## Screenshots